Countries using DAB/DMB: New Zealand

-The multiplex can include one or two regional stations (some of them also FM-available), but it differs between Polskie Radio's various regional stations.
-It can be received in many parts of the country thanks to the presence of twenty-six transmitters, but due to very low listening figures and high costs, plans for future extensions (and new stations) have been cancelled and the switch-off of digital radio has been proposed.

-There are also two local test multiplexes in Siedlce and Rzeszów, which carry local stations.

 Portugal

 Expansion of the DAB network awaits a decision by the Portuguese government.
 It is likely that future rollout will use DAB+ or DMB.
 A trial operated by RDP (now RTP) ran from 3 August 1998 until 1 April 2011, using one multiplex carrying Antena 1, Antena 2, Antena 3, RDP África and RDP Internacional, covering around 72% of the population.
 There is no available station now.

 Romania

 The first trial of DAB digital radio occurred in Bucharest on 2004.
 Regular services in Romania started on 9 January 2012 on the Bucharest region.
 There is one trial multiplex on air broadcasting a total of six DAB services from public broadcaster Radio Romania.

 However, in September 2021, Romania turned off DAB broadcasting.
 Main cause is lack of interest both from listeners and broadcasters, low sales (and also low availability) of DAB receivers and the wider spread and acceptance of internet radio.
 Sales of DAB receivers where available in stores was also low, and DAB listeners were very few, due to low coverage, being available only in Bucharest.